jonasseglare/JNA-test/README.md

 # jna-test

-A Clojure library designed to ... well, that part is up to you.
+Example of how to use the Clojure JNA library, with a custom library.

 ## Usage

-FIXME
+Just open the jna-test.core file and look at the code there.

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 Jonas Östlund

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.